-The DCAP is focused on delivering an effective local service to householders in order to maximise recovery of recyclables from the waste stream and wherever possible this means a service at the kerbside.
-Kerbside collection is supported by an extensive network of bring sites which reduce the need for householders to travel to manage their waste more sustainably.
+The DCAP is focused on delivering an effective local service to householders, in order to maximise recovery of recyclables from the waste stream and wherever possible this means a service at the kerbside.
+Kerbside collection is supported by an expanding bring site network which reduces the need for householders to travel to manage their waste more sustainably.